-When Compression (side-to-side shortening) occurs, brittle rocks will break and slip, with one block sliding over top of the other to form a reverse or thrust fault (both terms interchangeable).
+When Compression (side-to-side shortening or pushing together) occurs, brittle rocks will break and slip, with one block sliding over top of the other to form a reverse or thrust fault (both terms interchangeable).
 See Figures 13.7, 13.8, and 13.11 / 12.7, 12.8, and 12.11.
 The hanging wall side rises over top of the footwall side.

 A bit more on faults.
 Faults are breaks or cracks within rock, along which the rock can move.